ekzalt/201708-express/readme.txt

 I wrote this server on Node.js, and using the Express framework.
 To stylize page layout, I used the Bootstrap framework.

-For data storage, I used the MongoDB database + Mongoose.
+For data storage, I used 2 databases:
+1. MongoDB + Mongoose,
+2. MySQL + Sequelize.
+You can choose what you like best.

 Server Features: